mrgogo7/nzxt-esc/README.md

 - MP4 video (full playback in LCD)
 - GIF animations
 - PNG / JPG images
+- Local Media Files (IndexedDB): Full-resolution images & videos loaded directly from your computer
 - **Pinterest URLs → auto-resolved to direct media**
 - **YouTube URLs (LCD playback)**

+##### **🆕 Local Media Support (NEW)**

+NZXT-ESC now includes a built-in system to load **local images or videos** directly into the editor.
+Files are securely stored in **IndexedDB** and never leave your device.

+Supported file types:
+- JPG / PNG / GIF
+- MP4 video
+- Max size: **150 MB**

+Key features:
+- Fully offline usage — no external hosting required
+- Works with rotation, scale, fit/align, and all transform tools
+- Real-time LCD synchronization identical to remote media
+- Each preset may contain one local media reference
+- Local media is **not included** inside exported preset files
+- Upon import, presets that used local media will display a warning and allow re-selection

+This system enables true offline, privacy-friendly backgrounds while remaining 100% compatible with the editor’s transform engine.

 **YouTube Integration Highlights:**